jamestomasino/blog.tomasino.org/content/post/the-case-for-faith-a-journalist-investigates-the-toughest-objections-to-christianity.md

 I would recommend this book to anyone who is looking for help in their own faith journey.
-It is not, however, a book of solid apologetics to be brandished at the nearest athiest in hopes of conversion.
+It is not, however, a book of solid apologetics to be brandished at the nearest atheist in hopes of conversion.
 There are plenty of mixed messages inside, including a strong position that those who don't want to believe will not believe.
 Overall, the author makes excellent points that "the Big 8" lose their venom when tackled one by